What is Zynrelef and how is it used?

 - Use only the amount necessary to coat the tissues, such that ZYNRELEF does not leak from the surgical wound after closure.

-- For bunionectomy: up to 2.3 mL to deliver 60 mg of bupivacaine and 1.8 mg of meloxicam.
+- For foot and ankle surgical procedures, such as bunionectomy: up to 2.3 mL to deliver 60 mg of bupivacaine and 1.8 mg of meloxicam [see Clinical Studies].

-- For open inguinal herniorrhaphy: up to 10.5 mL to deliver 300mg of bupivacaine and 9 mg of meloxicam.
+- For small-to-medium open abdominal surgical procedures, such as open inguinal herniorrhaphy: up to 10.5 mL to deliver 300 mg of bupivacaine and 9 mg of meloxicam [see Clinical Studies].

-- For total knee arthroplasty: up to 14 mL to deliver 400 mg of bupivacaine and 12 mg of meloxicam.
+- For lower extremity total joint arthroplasty surgical procedures, such as total knee arthroplasty: up to 14 mL to deliver 400 mg of bupivacaine and 12 mg of meloxicam [see Clinical Studies].